-Ongoing examination of operational risk along with development and improvement of adequate risk control techniques are the tasks of the dedicated organisational unit, Oversight of Operational Permanent Control Department of the Compliance, Control and Fraud Prevention Line (Conformite).
+Ongoing examination of operational risk along with development and improvement of adequate risk control techniques are the tasks of the dedicated organisational unit, Oversight of Operational Permanent Control Department of the Compliance, Control and Fraud Prevention Line (Conformité).
 The co-ordination of the process of operational risk management in the units belonging to Technology, Operations and Process Services (TOPS) Line falls within the competence of the Information Security & BCP Department.
-The Risk Transfer Group in the Administration and Physical Security Department is responsible for definition and implementation of the Bank's strategy in terms of Bank insurance, as a risk mitigation method.
+The Real-Estate Contracts and Insurance Group in the Facility Management and Administration Department is responsible for a definition and implementation of the Bank's strategy in terms of Bank insurance, as a risk mitigation method.

-The Bank precisely divides duties related to operational risk management, adjusted to the existing organisational structure of the Bank, taking into account recording operational losses, as well as monitoring, mitigation and reporting of the operational risk level.
+The Bank precisely divides duties related to operational risk management, adjusted to the existing organisational structure of the Bank, taking into account recording operational events, as well as monitoring, mitigation and reporting of the operational risk level.

-Recording operational losses enables effective analysis and monitoring of operational risk.
-The policy applied by the Bank as regards the manner of recording operational losses is to enable efficient and error-free registration of all operational losses.
-The loss recording process is supervised by the Oversight of Operational Permanent Control Department which also keeps content-related documentation of the data recorded and is responsible for data quality and completeness.
+Recording operational events enables an effective analysis and monitoring of operational risk.
+The operational event recording process is supervised by the Oversight of Operational Permanent Control Department which also keeps content-related documentation of the data recorded and is responsible for data quality and completeness.

 The Bank is particularly committed to identification and assessment of reasons for current exposure to operational risk related to banking products, reduction of operational risk by improving internal processes and mitigation of operational risk that accompanies the introduction of new products and services.
-Therefore, each operational loss is classified taking into account operational incident type, reasons why operational risk has arisen, existence of an affiliated risk, accounting consequences and a claim lodged, if any, by third parties.